DATA-606-2023-FALL-TUESDAY/Mogulla_Lavanya/docs/Proposal.md

      **Dataset Link** - [Rice Data]
 - **Data size** -  267.35 MB
-- **Data shape** - The dataset (1) has 75K images including 15K pieces from each rice variety.
-The dataset (2) has 12 morphological, 4 shape and 90 color features.
+- **Data shape** - There are two files

+   The dataset (1) has 75K images including 15K pieces from each rice variety and dataset (2) has 12 morphological, 4 shape and 90 color features.

 [Rice Data]: https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset